The-Kirby-Institute/Simple_HIV_model/README.md

 ## `0_Setupmodel.Rmd`:
 This script is designed to create a new project for the Simple HIV model.
 The example used is project investigating the impact of COVID-19 (COVID-19impact).
-The script creates a project directory in the "projects" directory and relevant sub-directories and copies template files in "templates" directory to the data folder (sub-folder).
+The script creates a project directory in the "projects" directory and relevant sub-directories and copies template files in "templates" directory to the "data" folder (sub-folder).
 These template files are pre-filled with example data from the `COVID-19impact` project to demonstrate how the model can be configured and run.
 You can modify these templates to fit your own project requirements.

 3 csv files and 1 .R file included in this sub-folder.